cjtu/moonpies/README.md

-# ESSI21 Moon Polar Ice and Ejecta Stratigraphy (MoonPIES)
+# MoonPIES: Moon Polar Ice and Ejecta Stratigraphy

 Welcome to the `MoonPIES` model documentation.
 This document will outline how to install, configure, and run the model.